 • A child – regardless of age and including adopted children.

-• A person treated as a child of the marriage – e.g. a stepchild.
+• A person treated by the deceased as a child of their own – e.g. a stepchild.

 • A person who was fully or partly financially dependent upon the deceased – the deceased’s contribution must have been substantial and have continued up to the date of death.